kubernetes-sigs/gateway-api/site-src/guides/grpc-routing.md

 Reflection](https://github.com/grpc/grpc/blob/v1.49.1/doc/server-reflection.md)
-is required to use interactive clients such as [`grpcurl`](https://github.com/fullstorydev/grpcurl) without having a local copy of the target service's protocol buffers present on your local filesysem.
+is required to use interactive clients such as [`grpcurl`](https://github.com/fullstorydev/grpcurl) without having a local copy of the target service's protocol buffers present on your local filesystem.
 To enable this, first ensure that you have a gRPC reflection server listening on your application pods, then add the reflection method to your `GRPCRoute`.
 This is likely to be useful in development and staging environments, but this should